jinhongjung/jinhongjung.github.io/index.md

 where I was advised by [Prof. U Kang](https://datalab.snu.ac.kr/~ukang/).
 I received M.S. in Computer Science from KAIST, and B.S. in Computer Science and Engineering from Jeonbuk National University.
 I was a postdoctoral researcher at the Data Mining Lab. from Seoul National University.
-My research interests include data science, large-scale graph mining, and machine learning with graphs.
+My research interests include graph machine learning, large-scale graph analytics, and applied data science.

 I lead the [Data Science Lab.](https://jbnu-dslab.github.io/) at JBNU.

-I am looking for self-motivated graduate students and undergraduate students.
-Click [here](https://jbnu-dslab.github.io/recruitment/) if you're interested!

 * * *